komsan-k/SCI-104-PhysicII-quantum-computation/lab/lab-2-quantum-gates/README.md

-# Lab 2: Introduction to Quantum Gates (Google Colab Edition)
+# Lab 2: Simple Quantum Gates

 ## 1. Objectives
 By the end of this lab, students will be able to: